lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 But their anonymity in the sea of dweebs was thanks to them wearing impenetrable disguises that completely transformed them from one gender into another, via a brief holiday in between...

-In other words - to compliment Linda's usual layer of stubble - they'd both popped fake moustaches on their beautiful handbag heads and Linda kept farting a lot...
+In other words they'd both popped fake moustaches on their beautiful handbag heads - which complemented Linda's usual layer of stubble - and Linda kept farting a lot...

 Which, admittedly, was less to do with her disguise and more to do with the big ham sandwich she'd eaten on the way here.

 Anyway, back to the important, or at least plot progressing, stuff...

-Andrew Potatohead's small reason - tucked away in his skin-tight leather pants - was rock hard.
+Andrew Potatohead's small reason, tucked away in his skin-tight leather pants, was rock hard.

-If said rock was made out of jelly.
+If said rock was made out of jelly...

 And the jelly had been left in the sun to melt for a week or two.

-Anyway - again, trying to get back to the so-called important stuff - Andrew was saying something, which I guess you'll want to hear...
+Anyway - again, trying to get back to the so-called important stuff - Andrew was laying down some laws, presumably to penetrate them later...

 "There are eight rules at The University Of Hard Cocks..." he said, sticking up eight of his finger fries for those in the audience who were hard of counting, which was quite a few.

-"Rule number one, you do not talk about The University Of Hard Cocks (because I called it something a bit embarrassing and it's too late to change the paper work)... rule number two, you DO NOT talk about The University Of Hard Cocks (because I called it something a bit embarrassing and it's too late to change the paper work)... rule number three, if someone yells 'stop!', goes limp in your hands, or taps your bum, then that's proper gay and - although there's nothing wrong with being gay, except it's a bit womanly - we're manly men, so you will be spanked by another manly man, maybe using rock hard cock... or a frisbee."
+"Rule number one, you do not talk about The University Of Hard Cocks (because I called it something a bit embarrassing and it's too late to change the paper work)... rule number two, you DO NOT talk about The University Of Hard Cocks (because I called it something a bit embarrassing and it's too late to change the paper work)... rule number three, if someone yells 'stop!', goes limp in your hands, or taps your bum, then that's proper gay and - although there's nothing wrong with being gay, except it's a bit womanly - we're manly men, so you will be spanked by another manly man, maybe with their rock hard cock... or a frisbee."

 He took in a deep baked-potato breath and then continued...

 "Rule number four, actually...
 I've forgotten all the other rules.
 But, basically, they're something like everyone has to be naked and we all have to fight each other... because both of those things are extremely arousing... sorry, I mean manly!
 Extremely manly, dammit!"

-The sea of dweebs looked at each other, waves of insecurity rippling across their surface and washing up on a beach absent of self confidence, but with quite a few starfish.
+The sea of dweebs looked at each other, waves of insecurity rippling across its surface and washing up on a beach absent of self confidence, but with quite a few starfish.

-Jordan Pitabreadhead, on the other hand, was already bum naked, his skeletal frame and skeletal reason - as in his willy - on display for all to see...
+Jordan Pittabreadhead, on the other hand, was already bum naked, his skeletal frame and skeletal reason - as in his willy - on display for all to see...

 Provided all had a very strong microscope (maybe one designed for looking at human-headed ant reasons - as in willies) to get a good look at the latter.

-Andrew Potatohead stood up...
+Andrew Potatohead stood up.

-And tore off his leather shirt...
+He tore off his leather shirt...

 Leather trousers...

-And Leather pants...
+Leather pants...

+And threw the pair of rolled up leather socks that had been in those pants over his shoulder...

 To reveal that he too was keeping the very strong microscope industry in business.

-"Right, you lot of bumders, get naked!" he shouted.
+"Right, you lot of big not-gay bummers, get naked!" he shouted.

 And - not wanting to be accused of being unmanly - the sea of dweebs did as obeyed and turned into...